What Is a Gold IRA?

 Choosing a Gold IRA Custodian in 2026

 The custodian's role extends beyond paperwork.
 They are the legal titleholder of your IRA assets, file all IRS reports, process purchases and sales, and coordinate with the depository.
 Choosing poorly creates administrative headaches that can persist for years.
+When you're ready to evaluate specific providers, you can compare Gold IRA companies by fee disclosure and depository partnerships.

 Custodian Due-Diligence Checklist